 (2) whether the cross-shareholdings will contribute to improving the Group’s sustainable growth and corporate value over the medium to long term.

-Specifically, in regard to proposals that we consider to be of high priority with respect to strengthening corporate governance, such as proposals relating to the corporate governance system (selection of company officers), proposals relating to shareholder return (appropriation of surplus), and proposals that have an effect on shareholder value (introduction of takeover defense measures), we establish policies upon which to base judgment of our exercise of voting rights, and acting as the Group as a whole, we take a response that is in line with such policies.
+Particularly, in regard to the proposals that we consider to be of high priority with respect to strengthening corporate governance, such as the proposals relating to the corporate governance system (selection of company officers), the proposals relating to shareholder return (appropriation of surplus), and the proposals that have an effect on shareholder value (introduction of takeover defense measures), we establish policies upon which to base the judgment of our exercise of voting rights, and acting as the Group as a whole, we take a response that is in line with such policies.
 We engage in dialogue with companies whose shares we hold if necessary when we exercise voting rights.

-Handling of Requests from Holders of Cross-held Shares Regarding the Sale of the Company's Shares
+Handling of Requests from the Holders of Cross-held Shares Regarding the Sale of the Company's Shares